Chris Paul NBA Playoffs Player Props: Suns vs. Nuggets

 Chris Paul Insights vs. the Nuggets

+- This season, he's accounted for 9.8% of his team's three-pointers made, averaging 1.7 per game.

-- Paul's opponents, the Nuggets, have one of the NBA's slowest tempos with 99.5 possessions per game, while his Suns rank 19th in possessions per game with 101.4.
+- Paul's Suns average 101.4 possessions per game, which ranks 19th among NBA teams, while the Nuggets are one of the league's slowest with 99.5 possessions per contest.

-- Defensively, the Nuggets are ranked eighth in the NBA, giving up 112.5 points per game.
+- Giving up 112.5 points per game, the Nuggets are the eighth-ranked squad in the league on defense.

-- Allowing 40.8 rebounds per game, the Nuggets are the best squad in the league.
+- The Nuggets give up 40.8 rebounds per game, best in the NBA.

-- In terms of assists, the Nuggets are 15th in the NBA, allowing 25.7 per contest.
+- Conceding 25.7 assists per contest, the Nuggets are the 15th-ranked team in the NBA.

-- Looking at 3-pointers, the Nuggets have allowed 11.4 makes per contest, third in the league.
+- The Nuggets allow 11.4 made 3-pointers per game, third-ranked in the league.

 Chris Paul vs. the Nuggets